Pretty Maids All in a Row: Plot

-Meanwhile, one young girl after another turns up dead.
-A police detective captain, Sam Surcher (Telly Savalas), investigates the case but never obtains enough evidence to make an arrest.
-Tiger is suspected, but never caught red-handed.
-Ponce, however, learns that Tiger is guilty when he discovers evidence hidden in his office.
-Tiger drives Ponce to a pier and confesses, and apparently commits suicide by driving his car into the ocean with Ponce as his witness.
-However, Surcher suspects that Tiger has faked his own death, a suspicion that is reinforced when he notices that Tiger's supposed widow has a plane ticket to Brazil.
+Meanwhile, young girls continue to be murdered.
+Detective Sam Surcher of the state police has been investigating the case.
+Eventually, Surcher suspects Tiger is the killer.
+Ponce learns that Tiger is guilty when he discovers evidence in his office.
+Tiger drives Ponce to a pier and confesses, and then apparently commits suicide by driving his car into the ocean, but his body is never recovered.
+Surcher suspects that Tiger has faked his death.

-After Tiger's funeral, a far bolder and much more confident Ponce engages to flirting with several of the surviving female students, taking one for a ride on his moped.
+After Tiger's memorial service, a much more confident Ponce flirts with several female students, taking one for a ride on his motorcycle.